Great River Trail

 The trail headquarters is located in Onalaska and is open from May 1 through October 31.
 There is a $5.00 per day fee for use of the trail if one does not have the $25.00 yearly Wisconsin bike trail pass.
 Camping, lodging, food, parking, bike rentals and information are available at many points along the trail.

 The trail is constructed upon the abandoned Chicago and North Western Railway railroad bed.
+The La Crosse, Trempealeau & Prescott Railroad chartered to build from a point across the river from Winona to connect with the Chicago, Milwaukee and St. Paul railroad at Winona Junction in Wisconsin near La Crosse.
+This was completed in 1870 with tracks in Marshland.
 It features 18 bridges that cross over streams feeding into the Mississippi River.
 It provides visitors with easy access to the Nicholls Hopewell Mound, the Perrot State Park, and the Trempealeau National Wildlife Refuge.
 The Great River State Trail passes through the Mississippi Flyway and is frequented by bird watchers.
 Many wildlife species can be observed from the trail as it passes through beautiful natural regions, such as bottomland hardwood forests and Wisconsin's Driftless areas.
 Some examples of the trademark Wisconsin species observed by visitors include great blue herons, egrets, and white-tailed deer.